section-engineering-education/engineering-education/content/articles/coming-soon-landing-page-using-javascript-timers/index.md

 Setting a countdown is one approach to significantly boost the conversion rate of your coming soon page.A physical, adjustable countdown clock can be used to do this.
 If you don't have a specific launch date in mind, you might say something like "arriving this fall" or "out in time for Christmas."

-#### 4. Make it shareable
+#### 4.It should be easy to share.

-Create a giveaway to increase the number of social shares your landing page receives across important platforms.
-Customers can enter this giveaway by sharing it on Facebook, retweeting it on Twitter, or posting about it on Instagram.
+Your landing page will earn more social shares if you provide a prize.
+Share it on Facebook, retweet it on Twitter, or post about it on Instagram to enter the contest.

 #### 5. Make it mobile